CMarchandon/markdown-to-html/README.md

 # markdown-to-html

 This presentation is a small training project created for BeCode.org.
-It utilizes HTML and CSS to create a simple and interactive presentation.
+It utilizes HTML and CSS to create a simple presentation.
 You can view the live presentation by clicking the following link:

 [View Presentation](https://cmarchandon.github.io/markdown-to-html/)